 This command is not recommended when the user log is large.
-Copy a large log to a file to view it (see Copying the User Log (on page 8-4))
+Copy a large log to a file to view it (see Copying the User Log (on page 8-5))

-To view the user log, complete the following steps:
+To view the user log:

-Step 1 From the SCE 2000# prompt, type more user log and press Enter.
+From the SCE 2000# prompt, type more user-log and press Enter.